Is the Peculiar Galactic Center Transient Swift J174610.4-290018 A Nova Outburst?: Analysis and Results

 \subsection{Long-term Variability}

 Given the abundant observations of Swift J174610, we first utilized the {\it Chandra} archival data to investigate its pre-2024 long-term variability.
-As shown in Fig.~\ref{fig:lc}, Swift J174610 was detected in a number of {\it Chandra} observations as early as 2001, with a 2--8 keV flux of $\sim 10^{-14}-10^{-13}\rm~erg~cm^{-2}~s^{-1}$, while in the remaining observations the source was too faint to be detected.
-Interestingly, in a group of observations taken between February -- July 2005, Swift J174610 exhibited an elevated flux level (with the highest flux $\sim 1.2\times10^{-13}\rm~erg~cm^{-2}~s^{-1}$ recorded on February 27), comparable to that of the 2024 outburst in its intermediate-late phase (see insert of Fig.~\ref{fig:lc}).
+As shown in Fig.~\ref{fig:lc}, Swift J174610 was detected in a number of {\it Chandra} observations as early as 2001, with a 2--8 keV unabsorbed flux of $\gtrsim 3\times10^{-14}\rm~erg~cm^{-2}~s^{-1}$, while in the remaining observations the source was too faint to be detected.
+Interestingly, in a group of observations taken between February -- July 2005, Swift J174610 exhibited an elevated flux level (with the highest flux $\sim 4\times10^{-13}\rm~erg~cm^{-2}~s^{-1}$ recorded on February 27, 2005), comparable to that of the 2024 outburst in its intermediate-to-late phases (see insert of Fig.~\ref{fig:lc}).
 This indicates that Swift J174610 might have experienced an earlier outburst.
 Unfortunately, this tentative 2005 outburst was only sparsely covered by {\it Chandra} and predated the {\it Swift} monitoring campaign.
 It is thus possible that even higher fluxes existed shortly before or after February 27.
 Outside the two outburst episodes, Swift J174610 were generally faint, and no evidence of gradual long-term evolution is found.
-We have also searched for potential periodic modulations using both the Gregory–Loredo and Lomb–Scargle algorithms to the X-ray light curves obtained by the different instruments, but no significant periodicity was detected, lending no support to the claim by \citet{Yoshimoto+25} for a periodic signal of 1537 s in the {\it XRISM/Xtend} observations.
-In the following sections, we separately examine the properties of Swift J174610 during its quiescent state and during its two outbursts.